Unit 5 - Practice Quiz

 B. The percentage of aluminum saturation

-D. The sum of total exchangeable cations that a soil can adsorb
+D. The total number of exchangeable anions a soil can hold

 7 Which clay mineral typically has the highest Cation Exchange Capacity (CEC)?